AVEVA/CONNECT-data-services-developer-docs/content/overview/what-is-cnnxt.md

 <!--V.Touati, 10/21/21: TBD per F. Scott.
 Talk about where permissions are managed here.
 Are they managed in DataHub and duplicated in Connect, or are permissions managed in Connect and just mirrored in DataHub?-->

-Please refer to the [AVEVA™ Connect User Documentation](https://help.connect.aveva.com/#/index/10/11) for more information.
+If you are an administrator, you can learn more about AVEVA Connect in this guide and also on the official [AVEVA™ Connect User Documentation](https://help.connect.aveva.com/#/index/10/11) website.